Find a Writer Who’ll Keep Your Audience Engaged

 A skilled writer will know how to organize effectively.
 There are many ways to organize a piece of writing depending on its purpose.
 But the writing will be ineffective if you find a writer organizes the wrong way or doesn’t organize at all.
 When this happens, readers might find it confusing and lose interest altogether.

 Discuss deadlines when working with a writer.
 A target date for completion plus several deadlines in between is recommended if the project is large, such as a book.
 A single deadline for smaller projects is usually sufficient.
 But without a deadline, some writers never complete a project.
 Some writers claim to work best under pressure when a deadline is looming.
-Still other writers find it difficult to get motivated to write at all.
+Still, other writers find it difficult to get motivated to write at all.
 If you’re working with a writer, establish a deadline.
-Then you’ll know if and when it’s time to find a writer who’s more reliable.
+Then you’ll know if and when it’s time to find a freelance writer who’s more reliable.